Kitware/CMake/Help/manual/ctest.1.rst

     Test properties.
     Can contain keys for each of the supported test properties.

-.. _`ctest-hardware-allocation`:
+.. _`ctest-resource-allocation`:

-Hardware Allocation
+Resource Allocation
 ===================

-CTest provides a mechanism for tests to specify the hardware that they need and how much of it they need, and for users to specify the hardware availiable on the running machine.
-This allows CTest to internally keep track of which hardware is in use and which is free, scheduling tests in a way that prevents them from trying to claim hardware that is not available.
+CTest provides a mechanism for tests to specify the resources that they need in a fine-grained way, and for users to specify the resources availiable on the running machine.
+This allows CTest to internally keep track of which resources are in use and which are free, scheduling tests in a way that prevents them from trying to claim resources that are not available.

 A common use case for this feature is for tests that require the use of a GPU.
 Multiple tests can simultaneously allocate memory from a GPU, but if too many tests try to do this at once, some of them will fail to allocate, resulting in a failed test, even though the test would have succeeded if it had the memory it needed.
-By using the hardware allocation feature, each test can specify how much memory it requires from a GPU, allowing CTest to schedule tests in a way that running several of these tests at once does not exhaust the GPU's memory pool.
+By using the resource allocation feature, each test can specify how much memory it requires from a GPU, allowing CTest to schedule tests in a way that running several of these tests at once does not exhaust the GPU's memory pool.